 Don’t you have access to buy olive oil?
 You can get order yours online from Walmart.com here (cheap and easy).

 Pure raw honey.
-Greek people are using it since 5000 BC.
+Greek people are using it since 5000 BC, for many skincare issues.
 They were addicted to using honey as a basic ingredient for face masks, body scrubs or even by itself.
 It is high in nutrients, antioxidants, healing, moisturize, anti-aging, and anti-bacterial properties.
 Honey can heal acne, clean pores, lighten the skin, reduce scars and act as a natural lifting.
 From personal experience, I highly recommend applying honey on burnt areas (either from the sun or not).
 I’ve burnt my hand two years ago, badly, but I applied immediately honey and I wrapped ty hand with cling film in order to keep the honey in place and not be a mess.
 I have to say that I was quite surprised that my skin did not inflate at all and the pain was gone within (approximately) 15 minutes.

 A great product that I suggest you buy with honey is the “TIGI CATWALK OATMEAL & HONEY INTENSE NOURISHING MASK (200G)” from beautyexperts.co.uk (£11.90).